libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step2.rst

 Colour your atoms by the :math:`\sigma_{yy}` component of the atom-resolved stress field, and compare with the local virial stress results.
 Add the atom resolved :math:`\sigma_{yy}` values along :math:`y = 0` to your plot.
-Do you notice any significant differenes?
+Do you notice any significant differences?
 Repeat the minimisation of the crack slab with a lower value of `relax_fmax` (e.g. :math:`1 \times 10^{-3}` eV/A).
 Do the stress components computed using the two methods change much?